-3 The net income for the quarter ended June 30, 2013 includes \$48 as a non-cash gain in net income representing the decrease in fair value of the contingent consideration liability and \$1,889 of transaction and restructuring costs.
+The net income for the quarter ended June 30, 2013 includes \$48 as a non-cash gain in net income representing the decrease in fair value of the contingent consideration liability and \$1,889 of transaction and restructuring costs.

-4 The net income for the quarter ended March 31, 2013 includes \$6,945 as a non-cash gain in net income representing the decrease in fair value of the contingent consideration liability and \$523 of transaction and restructuring costs.
+The net income for the quarter ended March 31, 2013 includes \$6,945 as a non-cash gain in net income representing the decrease in fair value of the contingent consideration liability and \$523 of transaction and restructuring costs.

-5 The net income for the quarter ended December 31, 2012 includes \$5,893 as a non-cash gain in net income representing the decrease in fair value of the contingent consideration liability, \$27,421 of non-cash impairment charges and \$2,780 of transaction and restructuring costs.
+The net income for the quarter ended December 31, 2012 includes \$5,893 as a non-cash gain in net income representing the decrease in fair value of the contingent consideration liability, \$27,421 of non-cash impairment charges and \$2,780 of transaction and restructuring costs.

-6The net income for the quarter ended September 30, 2012 includes \$1,680 as a non-cash gain in net income representing the decrease in fair value of the contingent consideration liability and \$3,861 of transaction and restructuring costs.
+The net income for the quarter ended September 30, 2012 includes \$1,680 as a non-cash gain in net income representing the decrease in fair value of the contingent consideration liability and \$3,861 of transaction and restructuring costs.

-7 The net income for the quarter ended June 30, 2012 includes \$44,993 as a non-cash gain in net income representing the decrease in fair value of the contingent consideration liability and \$2,454 of transaction and restructuring costs.
+The net income for the quarter ended June 30, 2012 includes \$44,993 as a non-cash gain in net income representing the decrease in fair value of the contingent consideration liability and \$2,454 of transaction and restructuring costs.

-8 The net loss for the quarter ended March 31, 2012 includes \$1,402 as a non-cash charge to net income representing the increase in fair value of the contingent consideration liability and \$2,327 of transaction and restructuring costs.
+The net loss for the quarter ended March 31, 2012 includes \$1,402 as a non-cash charge to net income representing the increase in fair value of the contingent consideration liability and \$2,327 of transaction and restructuring costs.

-9 The net income for the quarter ended December 31, 2011 includes a non-cash gain of \$2,562 representing the increase in fair value of the contingent consideration liability, non-cash impairment charges of \$52,801 and \$3,627 of transaction and restructuring costs.
+The net income for the quarter ended December 31, 2011 includes a non-cash gain of \$2,562 representing the increase in fair value of the contingent consideration liability, non-cash impairment charges of \$52,801 and \$3,627 of transaction and restructuring costs.

-10The net income for the quarter ended September 30, 2011 includes a non-cash gain of \$39,374 representing the decrease in fair value of the contingent consideration liability and \$873 of transaction and restructuring costs.
+The net income for the quarter ended September 30, 2011 includes a non-cash gain of \$39,374 representing the decrease in fair value of the contingent consideration liability and \$873 of transaction and restructuring costs.

-11 The net income for the quarter ended June 30, 2011 includes a non-cash gain of \$14,751 representing the decrease in fair value of the contingent consideration liability and \$2,734 of transaction and restructuring costs.
+The net income for the quarter ended June 30, 2011 includes a non-cash gain of \$14,751 representing the decrease in fair value of the contingent consideration liability and \$2,734 of transaction and restructuring costs.

-12The net income for the quarter ended March 31, 2011 includes \$1,784 as a non-cash charge to net income representing the increase in fair value of the contingent consideration liability and \$947 of transaction and restructuring costs.
+The net income for the quarter ended March 31, 2011 includes \$1,784 as a non-cash charge to net income representing the increase in fair value of the contingent consideration liability and \$947 of transaction and restructuring costs.

-The Company has realized revenue growth in nine of the last ten quarters which is illustrative of the overall growth in the business both organically and through acquisitions.
-The Company's strategy to improve top line growth through accretive strategic initiatives has resulted in revenues increasing by 7.1% for the second quarter of 2013 as compared to the second quarter of 2012.
-Moreover, the Company's Adjusted EBITDA margin increased from 8.6% to 10.8% from the first quarter to the second quarter of 2013 driven mainly from a margin recovery in the Assessments segment which had previously been impacted by government regulatory reform in Ontario.
+The Company has shown steady long-term revenue growth which is illustrative of the Company's overall growth both organically and through acquisitions.
+The Company's strategy to improve top line growth through accretive strategic initiatives has resulted in revenues increasing by 3.0% for the third quarter of 2013 as compared to the third quarter of 2012.
+However, this revenue growth was negatively impacted by the impact of regulatory changes for physiotherapy services for seniors in Ontario in August 2013.
+The Company's Adjusted EBITDA margin increased from 8.6% to 9.4% from the first quarter to the third quarter of 2013 driven mainly from organic growth efforts and the benefits of cost improvement projects.